Monsters vs. Aliens (franchise): Night of the Living Carrots (2011)

 Night of the Living Carrots is a 2011 13-minute 3D Halloween short film based on Monsters vs. Aliens, and a sequel to Mutant Pumpkins from Outer Space.
 It was directed by Robert Porter.
 First part of the short premiered on October 13, 2011, and the second part five days later, for a limited time, exclusively on the Nintendo 3DS video service.
 It was released on August 28, 2012, on DVD and Blu-ray as a part of Shrek's Thrilling Tales (DreamWorks Spooky Stories).

 Following the cliffhanger at the end of Mutant Pumpkins from Outer Space, the mutated carrot has spawned hundreds of zombie carrots, which can take control of a person's mind after biting them.
 Dr. Cockroach determines that the only way to defeat the carrots and free their victims is for B.O.B. to eat all of the carrots (specifically because B.O.B. has no brain and, thus, is immune to the carrots' mind control powers).
 Eventually, albeit reluctantly, B.O.B. agrees.
 At the end of the short, B.O.B. is turned into a giant zombie carrot, though this is never explained or followed up on.

 Television series

 Monsters vs. Aliens (2013–2014)

-A computer-animated television series based on the film, titled Monsters vs. Aliens, aired on Nickelodeon between March 23, 2013 and February 8, 2014.
+An animated television series based on the film, titled Monsters vs. Aliens, aired on Nickelodeon between March 23, 2013 and February 8, 2014.
 A total of 26 episodes consisting of 2 11-minute segments were released.
 The cast featured new voice actors for the characters of Susan (Riki Lindhome), Dr. Cockroach (Chris O'Dowd), The Missing Link (Diedrich Bader), and B.O.B.
 (Eric Edelstein).
 This series was partly produced by New Zealand CG animation studio Oktobor Animation.
 The series was cancelled after one season due to low ratings and plans to refocus on more "Nickish" shows.